AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/SubprogsInUnit/tc.rst

-**exemptions applying to groups of entire subprograms**
+**Exercise exemptions over groups of entire subprograms**

-Check processing of exemptions applying to groups of subprograms.

-Exercise a package that declares some non-exempted subprogram bodies and that also contains an exemption region encompassing several other subprograms.
+Exercise a package that declares some non-exempted subprogram bodies as well as a exemption region encompassing several other subprograms.